GabeScott/standard-works-vault/General Conference/1974 October - The Savior’s Program for the Care of the Aged.md

 # The Savior’s Program for the Care of the Aged

-*By By Bishop Vaughn J. Featherstone - Second Counselor in the Presiding Bishopric*
+By Bishop Vaughn J. Featherstone - *Second Counselor in the Presiding Bishopric*

 *Given in the October session of the 1974 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1974/10/the-saviors-program-for-the-care-of-the-aged?lang=eng)

 To be old and poor is to be alone, afraid, and ill-fed, and unknown.
-In a series of articles the Wall Street Journal discusses the problems related to the care of the aged.
+In a series of articles the *Wall Street Journal* discusses the problems related to the care of the aged.
 Following are some of the quotes taken from these articles:

 “Many of the aged are gnawed by the fear not that they will die, but that they will die unnoticed by anyone.”
 (Nov.
 15, 1972, p.
 16.)